IOGS-LEnsE-training/nucleo-advanced/_sources/contents/proc_fft.rst.txt

 Signal Processing / Real-time FFT
 #################################

+This section requires mastering the concepts of :ref:`sampling <proc_samp>` and :ref:`DSP <proc_dsp>`.

 Fast Fourier Transform vs Fourier transform
 *******************************************

+The interest in the **Fourier transform** lies in its ability to analyze and manipulate signals in various domains.
+By breaking down a signal into its constituent frequencies, it enables analysis and processing in various fields such as signal processing, communications, and image processing.

 The **Fast Fourier Transform** (FFT) is an algorithm that computes the **Discrete Fourier Transform** (DFT) of a sampled signal.
-By breaking down a signal into its constituent frequencies, FFT enables analysis and processing in various fields such as signal processing, communications, and image processing.

 :abbr:`FFT (Fast Fourier Transform)` transforms a signal from its time (or spatial - for images) domain into the frequency domain.
 It accomplishes this by recursively dividing the DFT into smaller DFTs, significantly reducing computation time compared to the standard DFT calculation, making it a fundamental tool for spectral analysis and signal processing applications.